FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 the Search ends in finite time, as the freedom the Controller has for Load selection also allows for clearly deficient choices.

-{::comment}

-    MB53: I suggest we be factual and avoid use of "believe" and so on.

-    VP: Ok.

-    MK: Ok.
-    MK: Removed.

-    VP: Verified, currently fixed everywhere.

-{:/comment}

 For deeper insights on these matters, refer to [FDio-CSIT-MLRsearch].

 The primary MLRsearch implementation, used as the prototype